RiceSec/constitution/constitution.md

 The Treasurer shall prepare a proposed budget by November 1 of each year.

-The budget may be approved or amended only by a majority vote of voting members present at a general meeting with at least 48 hours’ notice.
+The budget may be approved or amended only by a majority vote of members present at a general meeting with at least 48 hours’ notice.

-### Dues

-Annual dues shall be set by a majority vote of the membership at a regular meeting no earlier than September 1 and no later than October 1.
-All members must pay the annual dues on or before November 1 of each year.
-A member who has not paid dues by December 1 shall be placed on probationary status without any of the privileges of membership until his or her dues are paid.

-1. In cases of financial hardship, the Executive Committee may reduce or waive a member’s dues by a majority vote.
-Members who have received a waiver or paid a reduced amount shall be considered current with their dues.
-A waiver or reduction must be requested annually.
-2. New members shall pay pro-rated dues based on the number of whole months remaining until dues are next due.
-3. The dues for student members and community members may be different.

 ### Club Funds